pytorch/tutorials/beginner_source/ddp_fault_tolerance.rst

        if should_checkpoint:
          save_snapshot(snapshot_path)

-If a failure occurs, torchrun will kill all the processes and restart them.
+If a failure occurs, torchrun will terminate all the processes and restart them.
 Each process entrypoint first loads and initializes the last saved snapshot, and continues training from there.
 So at any failure, you only lose the training progress from the last saved snapshot.

-In elastic training, whenever there are any membership changes (adding or removing nodes), torchrun will kill and spawn processes on available devices.
+In elastic training, whenever there are any membership changes (adding or removing nodes), torchrun will terminate and spawn processes on available devices.
 Having this structure ensures your training job can continue without manual intervention.